code-with-glemy/code-with-glemy/README.md

 * 🌍  I'm based in Chennai, India
 * ✉️  You can contact me at [glementsanthoshofficial@gmail.com](mailto:glementsanthoshofficial@gmail.com)
-* 🧠  I'm learning React JS
+* 🧠  I'm eager to research and learn new DEV technologies
-* 🤝  I'm open to collaborating on Cyber projects
+* 🤝  I'm open to collaborating on Banking/IOT/GerAI/CyberSec projects
 * ⚡  I'm batman in coding world !!!

 <a href="https://www.github.com/code-with-glemy" target="_blank" rel="noreferrer"><img